Describe a person who helps others in his or her spare time (IELTS CUE CARD MAY to AUGUST 2019)

 Apart from that, he helps others at any time but usually, he helps the people on the weekends because at that time Mr. Sharma free from his work.
 He helps individuals in different sorts of ways.
 He gives free bank coaching to poor students who want the best future in the upcoming time.

 Moreover, he is a very kind-hearted person and he always helps others in any type of situation.
 I remember last year, my society friend suffered from a heart blockage problem and her family not able to give the best treatment.
-That time, I discussed all the issues with my uncle and he paid all payment of my friend’s treatment.
+That time, I discussed all the issues with my uncle and he paid all payment for my friend’s treatment.

 From that time, he became a role model of my life.
 My society discusses everything with him because he always takes the decision which is good for all society members.
 Furthermore, if I am sick then, I call him and share my all stress and problem.
 After it, I feel totally perfect and okay.
 When I think about him at that time I feel amazing because I know him very well.